 Hiking at Churchill Valley

 Note: Allegheny Land Trust recently acquired this greenspace.
-There is a lot of restoration and maintenance that needs to be done.
+The group has planned a lot of restoration and maintenance that is not complete.
 Be careful of any trails that look like they’re crumbling or bridges that have collapsed.

 I loved hiking here, even if the space needs some work.
 It was amazing to see how quickly nature can quickly consume evidence of humanity.
 The country club hasn’t even been closed for a full decade and it’s almost impossible to tell that it was once one of the most popular golf clubs in the area.
 This gave the whole park an apocalyptic feel.
 If you want to feel like you’re in a zombie movie, this is the trail for you!